Ricket/AB-Solution/README.md

 This installs a Control Center for Ad-Blocking and logging of DNS Queries.

-See the SmallNetBuilders Forum thread for more details:
+For more detailed infos visit the Website <a href="http://www.ab-solution.info">http://www.ab-solution.info</a>

+Discuss and read even more on the SmallNetBuilders Forum:
 <a href="http://www.snbforums.com/threads/ab-solution-1-07-is-out.31474/">AB-Solution 1.07</a>

 Screenshot of v1.07: